flimflam-austin/hugo-cms-test/content/quick_reads/20200204-election-2020-caucuses/index.md

 colorpaletteclassname: '--dark-purple'
 cards:
   - order: 0
+    useCheckmark: false
     body: |-
       # IOWA CAUCUSES

       What to know about the first votes of the 2020 presidential election.
     _key: 5c4a669b042f
   - order: 1
+    useCheckmark: false
     body: >-
       ## What’s A Caucus?

-      * Oxford Definition: _A private meeting of the leaders or representatives of a political party, previous to an election or to a general meeting of the party, to select candidates for office …_
+      * Oxford Definition:_A private meeting of the leaders or representatives of a political party, previous to an election or to a general meeting of the party, to select candidates for office …_